duke-malaria-collaboratory/bistro_pipeline/README.md

 ### Human STR profiles (the "reference")

 The human reference STR profiles should be supplied in a csv file with one row per allele for each person and marker.
+Homozygous markers should only be included once (i.e. as one row).
 The column headings should be formatted as shown in the example rows below:

 |SampleName|Marker|Allele|
 |:---:|:---:|:---:|